KaranShah197/WSD-Project_01/README.md

 **Push** is used to upload local repository content to a remote repository.
 The git push command takes two arguments:
 - a remote name, for example, origin
 - a branch name, for example, master

+**Pull** is used to fetch and download content from a remote repository and immediately update the local repository to match that content.
+A pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub.
+Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before your changes are merged into the base branch.